thunderrabbit/robnugen-journal-entries/2017/06/03interesting-connection.md

 <p class="dream">Who is there with you?</p>

     I am alone.
 They left without me.
 Actually I got lost.
-I didn't stay with the group and I got lost. &lt;tears>
+I didn't stay with the group and I got lost. <tears>

 <p class="dream">Who found you?</p>

     No one.
-I died. &lt;sobbing> I fucking got lost and I died.
+I died. <sobbing> I fucking got lost and I died.
 They told me to stay with the group but I did not listen and I died.

 <p class="dream">Okay, what does this part of you need?</p>